 To know You all my life"

 In that moment, I knew that I was eventually going to the leave the church.
-I am unable to explain exactly how I knew, but I knew.
+I knew intuitively that I was going to leave, but I did not know when or why.
 I began to cry while singing, because I believed that I was living how I was supposed to and I had no desire to leave the church.
 But within the next year or so, I did.

 I left and jumped right into the party scene.
 It was great because I was making new friends, meeting cute guys, and drinking again.
 I learned all of the backroads in my city and fell in love with the blinking street lights from all the different mountain tops I found myself upon.
 And I never stopped believing, but I stopped participating and actively praying.
 In the process of beginning to party and go out, I found that there were a lot of active church goers there.
 I was hurt because kids who were praised for their dedication and commitment to living a holy life were drinking and having sex behind the scenes.
 The inauthenticity cut, and I cut communication with many people that I used to speak to at church.